Pandora Papers: Czech PM secretly bought French chateau

 Already a member?

-The Chateau Bigaud, in the village of Mougins on the Côte d'Azur, also came with 9.4 acres of gardens.
+The Chateau Bigaud, in the village of Mougins on the Côte d'Azur, came with 9.4 acres of gardens.

 And he has "not disclosed the shell companies and the chateau in the asset declarations he's required to file as a public official," the ICIJ said.